YAWNING

 HEADACHE HANGOVER

-After the migraine passes, a person may feel like her body has been pummeled.
+After the migraine passes, a person may feel like her

 In a recent study, researchers interviewed migraine patients and found that they commonly experienced symptoms such as fatigue, trouble concentrating, weakness, dizziness, lightheadedness, and loss of energy during the post-migraine period.